 The objective of this course is to prepare students for clinical practice in third and fourth years.
 Students are taught the principles, which govern the need for initial and retreatment restorative therapy, the criteria for long-term clinical acceptability and the reasons for restorative failure.
-The principles and methods for restoring teeth to structural, functional and aesthetic acceptability are presented in lectures and laboratory demonstrations.
+The principles and methods for restoring teeth to structural, functional and aesthetic acceptability are pre-sented in lectures and laboratory demonstrations.

 The course is divided into three modules.
 The fall term is devoted to restorative therapy requiring direct restorative methods.
-The winter term involves preparations for laboratoryfabricated restorations.
+The winter term involves preparations for laboratory-fabricated restorations.
 The spring term module has two components: restoration of the endodontically treated tooth and cariology.
 The cariology section features treatment of simulated carious lesions on ivorine teeth and actual caries on extracted teeth.
 Emphasis is given to the diagnosis of initial and recurrent caries, provision of conservative restorative therapy and the decision making process related to replacement therapy.
 All Preclincal treatment sessions utilize ivorine and natural tooth typodonts in phantom heads specially designed to simulate the clinical condition.
 Upon completion of the course students should possess the appropriate theoretical and practical knowledge and have developed the manual expertise to provide patients with the majority of single tooth restorative services required in modern dental practice.

-Texts: Il Year Restorative Manual (required); Fundamentals of Operative Dentistry-A Contemporary Approach, Summitt, Robbins, Hilton & Schwartz, 3rd Edition.
-Quintessence Publishing Co.
-2001 (required); Contemporary Fixed Prosthodontics.
-Rosenstiel, Landand, Fujimoto.
-4th edition.
-Elsevier Mosby, 2006 (required); Fundamentals of Fixed Prosthodontics.
-Shillingburg, H. et al. 3rd edition.
-Quintessence Publishing Co.
-1997 (reference); Phillips Science of Dental Materials, Anusavice, K.J.
-11th ed.
-Saunders, Elservier, 2003 (reference); Quality Evaluation of Dental Restorations.
-Anusavice, K.J.
-Quintessence Publishing Co.
-1989 (reference) W. EL-BADWARY, STAFF
+W. EL-BADRAWY, STAFF